Bisonai/edgebenchmark/README.md

 ## First Use

-Before you can use Edge Benchmark, register at [https://edgebenchmark.com/app/#/register](https://edgebenchmark.com/app/#/register) and generate your secret token in profile section.
+Before you can use Edge Benchmark, [sign up](https://edgebenchmark.com/app/#/signup) and generate your secret token in [Profile section](https://edgebenchmark.com/app/#/profile).

 Then, run following command